boyney123/davidboyne.co.uk/_posts/2016-05-30-react-exercise-for-components.md

 subtitle: "Simple exercise to help component consistency between developers"

-excerpt: "In this post we will cover why you might need to document your components and how you can easily achieve this with React..."
+excerpt: "A problem with components is that they can be opinionated.
+What I class as a component might not be what you would class as a component and vice versa.
+Take a look at this simple exercise that can help you and your team define components and start working together."

 author:
   name: David Boyne